Evancel/Safety-Net/README.md

 Verify the branch: ensure that the feature/case branch contains the correct number of commits and that the restored file matches the content from the 6b2ec72 commit.

  ### Solution:
- $ git branch feature/case origin/feature/case
+ $ git checkout feature/case !!!
  $ git checkout 6b2ec72 case_operations.py
  $ git add .
- $ git commt -m "refactor: restored case operations from 6b2ec72"
+ $ git commit -m "refactor: restored case operations from 6b2ec72"
  $ git log

 ## Work on project.
 Stage 6/7:Another feature
 ### Description